AlexChaplinBraz/genrepass/README.md

 ### Version 1.1.3 - 2020-10-19

+Note: two of these last three versions change the API, but I didn't want to bump the major version for something so minor, and since it was all in the same day there were no users yet.
+I've yanked the previous versions because semantic versioning isn't being followed.

 - Change fields with quantities to use the "_amount" suffix.

 ### Version 1.1.2 - 2020-10-19